WITH HIPPIE KUSHIE, KATE MAGIC, DR STRANGE & WOODZEE

 Woodzee: Where did the name Monkey Pilot come from?

-MP: Monkey Pilot was the title of a song by the Comsat Angels, from their first and classic album called “Waiting for a Miracle”, inspired by the first living creatures sent into space.
+MP: Monkey Pilot was the title of a song by the Comsat Angels (from their first and classic album called “Waiting for a Miracle”) and was inspired by the first living creatures sent into space.

 Doc Strange: What do you especially remember about each Whirly venue?

 However, once again things came to an end with little warning and it was largely down to nervous council officers who had been nursing a license requiring pending building works for many years.
 Following Shoreditch Town Hall was always going to be difficult, but Hammersmith Town Hall seemed to offer what was needed in the form of a weekly Saturday booking, storage space (up many steps!), 2am license and a small chill out space.
 The interior was impressive with our total décor cover, but we never grew to love the exterior of the venue which had a very municipal vibe to it.
 It was a tip off regarding new sympathetic management looking for a club event that led us to the Camden Centre and a return to a monthly booking.
 This venue lacked storage space but had a larger chill out area and a well proportioned main space.
 As time went by the late night license was extended and the “sympathetic manager” became less scary.
 It was never easy covering costs at the Camden Centre but it represented a period of success, stability and consolidation as we lived down the passing of the Shoreditch light.
 It was a change of policy from above that pulled the plug on the manager and us alike and it was over.

 After a long search and three months without Whirl-Y-Gig we fell in love with the 291 Gallery.
 As a converted church it had great atmosphere including a garden and felt a bit like our own Faery Castle.
 However, an early license and high costs resulted in crippling financial losses.
 Without a very generous donation from Ray, a wealthy long time whirly fan, Whirl-Y-Gig could have ended there and then.